Tag Archive for: Medicine

 You asked Françoise Barré-Sinoussi to write the foreword.
 Why did you do that?

 I worked at the Pasteur Institute for 20 years, which allowed me to meet many people in the field.
 I had already consulted Luc Montagnier for my book*Microbiology: From Its Origins to Emerging Diseases*,published in 2007.
-Françoise Barré-Sinoussi specializes in the AIDS epidemic, which earned her the Nobel Prize in Medicine and Physiology in 2008.
+Françoise Barré-Sinoussi specializes in the AIDS epidemic, for which she was awarded the Nobel Prize in Physiology or Medicine in 2008.
 So it seemed obvious to me to ask her to contribute.
-This book is, in a way, the link between my career at the Pasteur Institute and my time in Montpellier!
+This book serves as a sort of bridge between my career at the Pasteur Institute and my time in Montpellier!

 What are your plans for the future?